Susu Wong, Co-Founder

-Susu Wong, MBA: Susu is a co-founder of Women Accelerators (de la Femme) and also the founder of Tomo360, a digital marketing company focusing on helping small- to medium-sized businesses to promote their business.
+Susu Wong, MBA: Susu is the co-founder (along with Sze and Brandy) of Women Accelerators (fka de la Femme) and also the founder of Tomo360, a digital marketing company focusing on helping small- to medium-sized businesses to promote their business.
 She is also an adjunct Professor at the University of Massachusetts Lowell and a speaker for local business workshops.

 She is passionate about helping women to succeed in business, the boardroom or wherever their career paths lead them.
 Before starting Tomo360, she has worked in a variety of fields, including Fortune 500, healthcare, universities, and technology transfer.

 Susu received her MBA with a focus in Management in Information Technology from Lesley University and a Bachelor of Arts from Magdalen College.
 She loves the great outdoors and enjoys participating in triathlons, snowboarding, swimming, and biking.
 She is also a foodie that loves to explore different ethnic food.

 Gianna Iantosca, President

 Gianna Iantosca is a Research Associate II at Jnana Therapeutics working on drug discovery and characterization of novel therapeutic targets.
 She received her bachelors from Emmanuel College with a distinction in the field of biology and a concentration in biochemistry.
 She has had experiences working in industry at Agios Pharmaceuticals and Navitor Pharmaceuticals where her focus was bringing therapies to patients with rare disease.